 If the hematoma on your feline companion's ear is small or your kitty cannot safely undergo anesthesia, your vet may choose to recommend draining the site with a needle.

 While this will be an option to treat some hematomas, it isn't ideal and the problem is likely to return.
 Aural hematomas in cats can typically be effectively treated with surgery - a permanent solution to the problem.
-Having hematomas surgically removed can also reduce starring.
+Having hematomas surgically removed can also reduce scarring.

 Your veterinarian will also treat the underlying cause of the hematoma (e.g. allergy or infection).